-Your eyes can easily get tired if you stare at a computer, smartphone or game console for long periods of time.
+Your eyes can quickly get tired if you stare at a computer, smartphone, or game console for long periods.

 The ophthalmologist may call this syndrome computer vision or digital visual tension.
 It affects most people who use any of these devices.

-Some estimates say that eye symptoms related to the computer can be responsible for up to 10 million doctor visits per year.
+Some estimates say that eye symptoms related to the computer can be responsible for up to 10 million doctor visits annually.

 The problem is expected to grow as more people use smartphones and other digital handheld devices.
-Well, you hold this type of device closer to your eyes than a book or newspaper.
-That forces your eyes to work harder than normal, as they struggle to focus on small words.
+You hold this device closer to your eyes than a book or newspaper.
+That forces your eyes to work harder than usual as they struggle to focus on small words.

-Digital devices can also be related to eye fatigue because they tend to blink less often when they look at a computer screen.
+Digital devices can also be related to eye fatigue because they tend to blink less often when looking at a computer screen.

 People usually blink about 18 times per minute.
 This, naturally, refreshes the eyes.
-But studies suggest that people only blink half the time while watching a computer or other digital device.
-This can cause dry, tired, itchy and burning eyes.
+However, studies suggest that people only blink half the time while watching a computer or other digital device.
+This can cause dry, tired, itchy, and burning eyes.

 What are the symptoms?